knative/docs/docs/eventing/getting-started.md

 END
 ```

-Now that your Eventing cluster is set up to send and consume events, you will use HTTP requests to manually send separate events and demonstrate how each of those events can target your individual event consumers in the next section.
+Now that you've set up your Eventing cluster to send and consume events, you will use HTTP requests to manually send separate events and demonstrate how each of those events can target your individual event consumers in the next section.

 ## Sending Events to the `Broker`

-Now that the `Pod` is created, you can create an event by sending an HTTP request to the `Broker`.
+Now that you've created the Pod, you can create an event by sending an HTTP request to the `Broker`.
 SSH into the `Pod` by running the following command:

 ```sh
   kubectl --namespace event-example attach curl -it
 ```

-Result: You should be inside of the Pod, and you can now make a HTTP request.
-You should see this prompt:
+ You have sshed into the Pod, and can now make a HTTP request.
+A prompt similar to the one below will appear:

 ```sh
     Defaulting container name to curl.